 The flagship's bigger attacks practically make it mandatory to have an evasion stat over 50% (and/or a cloaking device) which you can never, ever let go offline, because you will die if your evasion is turned off.
 You also better hope the boarding drones in the second stage land somewhere other than your cockpit, or that your defense drone can shoot them down repeatedly until the flagship's supply runs out.

 Shieldless ships.
-Only three ships don't start with laser and beam-repelling shield systems and while they have alternatives (a cloaking system in two cases and a special single-use shield in the third) they can be rapidly picked apart by anything with a beam drone (attack drones fire constantly for low damage which shields would normally absorb, but which adds up, and beams can't be dodged).
+Only four ships don't start with laser and beam-repelling shield systems and while they have alternatives (a cloaking system in two cases, a special single-use shield in the third, and a special drone that periodically charges up one layer of a that same normally single use shield) they can be rapidly picked apart by anything with a beam drone (attack drones fire constantly for low damage which shields would normally absorb, but which adds up, and beams can't be dodged).